SeUniVr/RESTgym/README.md

 # RESTgym

-A Flexible Infrastructure for Empirical Assessment of Automated REST API Testing Tools
+A Flexible Infrastructure for Empirical Assessment of Automated REST API Black-Box Testing Tools

 ---